Brown’s Ranch Trailhead

 Brown’s Ranch Trailhead is a moderate trail loop of 3.1 miles, with an elevation gain of +/-100 feet.
 This trail winds through the old ranch area and is especially beautiful in the spring when the desert wildflowers are in bloom.
 Stop and enjoy the spectacular desert views from the trail’s many look-out spots – great for picture taking!

 You will find the Brown Ranch trailhead entry at 30301 N. Alma School Parkway.
 Both trails are great for kids and dogs (leashed), and there are maps, restrooms and water available at the trailhead.
 The Preserve is basically open sunrise to sunset, but you may want to check the Preserve’s website for the exact times; access gates are opened and closed (locked) based on the time of year.
 Parking at trailheads is free.
 And don’t forget, it’s the desert, so bring lots of sunscreen and water, no matter the time of year.

 Whether you’re here to enjoy time in hiking through the desert or for one of the many other exciting activities throughout Scottsdale, Parsons Villas has the perfect vacation rental for your stay.
-Contact us today to learn more and book your personal slice of paradise!
+Contact us today to learn more and book your personal Phoenix vacation rental!